django-guardian/django-guardian/README.rst

 ------------

 * Python 2.7 or 3.4+
-* A supported version of Django (currently 1.8+)
+* A supported version of Django (currently 1.11+)

-Travis CI tests on Django version 1.8, 1.10, 1.11 and 2.0.
+Travis CI tests on Django version 1.11, 2.0, and master.

 Installation
 ------------